bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-2.md

 Tim Ruffing: 00:45:44

-So There's half a pound of the number of UTXOs in the chain.
+So There's an upper bound to the number of UTXOs in the chain.
 But it's pretty large.

 Adam Ficsor: 00:45:55